 The Company expects to pay redemption proceeds within three (3) Business Days of the relevant Dealing Day, however, on occasion the payment of redemption proceeds may take longer subject always to the provision that redemption proceeds will be paid within ten (10) Business Days of the relevant Dealing Day.
 Redemption proceeds will be paid by telegraphic transfer to the Shareholder's account specified in the Redemption Request Form.
-If, however, the account specified in the Redemption proceeds, an original Redemption Request Form must be received by the Administrator before the proceeds will be paid.
+If, however, the account specified in the Redemption Request Form that previously specified by the Shareholder for receipt of redemption proceeds, an original Redemption Request Form where required must be received by the Administrator before the proceeds will be paid.